Karina Rodríguez (fighter)

-Karina Rodriguez (born August 28, 1985) is a Mexican mixed martial artist currently competing in the flyweight division of Bellator MMA.
+Karina Rodriguez (born August 28, 1985) is a Mexican mixed martial artist currently competing in the flyweight division.
 She is also the former Invicta FC Flyweight Champion.

 Background

-Rodriguez was born in Puebla, Mexico.
-She was an active child and participated in swimming, basketball and volleyball.
-She started training in jiu-jitsu and boxing prior to transitioning to mixed martial arts in 2012.
+Rodriguez, born in Puebla, Mexico, had an active childhood and engaged in various sports such as swimming, basketball, and volleyball.
+Prior to her transition to mixed martial arts in 2012, she began her training in jiu-jitsu and boxing.

 Mixed martial arts career

 Early career

 Rodriguez fought under Xtreme Kombat, XFC International and Xtreme Fighters Latino in Mexico and amassed a record of 4-2 prior signed by Invicta Fighting Championships.

 Invicta Fighting Championships

 Rodriguez made her Invicta debut on March 28, 2018, against Barbara Acioly on July 15, 2017 at Invicta FC 24: Dudieva vs. Borella.
 She won the fight via technical knock-out in round one.

 Her next fight came on December 8, 2017, facing Christine Ferea at Invicta FC 26: Maia vs. Niedzwiedz.
 She won the fight via unanimous decision.

 On March 28, 2018, Rodriguez faced DeAnna Bennett at Mizuki vs. Jandiroba.
 At weight-in Bennett weighted 1.9 Ibs over the flyweight limit of 126 Ibs and was fined 25% of her fight purse to Rodriguez.
 She lost the fight split decision.

 Rodríguez faced DeAnna Bennett on March 24, 2018 at Invicta FC 28: Morandin vs. Jandiroba.
 She lost the fight by split decision.

 Rodríguez faced Milana Dudieva on February 15, 2019 at Invicta FC 34: Porto vs. Gonzalez.
 She won the bout via split decision.

 Rodríguez was supposed to face Vanessa Porto at Invicta FC 38: Murato vs. Ducote on November 1, 2019 for the Invicta FC Flyweight World Championship.
 However, Rodríguez missed weight by a pound and she was unable to compete for the title and was fined 20% of her purse which went to Porto.
 She lost the bout via unanimous decision.